AlejandroBahSan/python-trainning/README.md

 # python-trainning
-Learning to program Python 3 from scratch - web development with the Django 3 and Flask frameworks
+Learning to program Python 3 from zero to hero - web development with the Django 3 and Flask frameworks